isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 <a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=1040612"><img alt="Book Cover for In Praise of Shadows" style="width:300px; text-align:left;" src="/images/Arts/AS/OCPL-23.jpeg"></a>

-<p> ‘’This book delves into different ways of seeing things.
-Simple and subdued forms of East Asian art and literature in Tanizaki's perspective brings an appreciation of shadows and subtlety in its ubiquity, showing that we can find beauty where we least expect it (and when we most need it).’’ – Daisy Toh </p>
+<p> "This book delves into different ways of seeing things.
+Simple and subdued forms of East Asian art and literature in Tanizaki's perspective brings an appreciation of shadows and subtlety in its ubiquity, showing that we can find beauty where we least expect it (and when we most need it)." – Daisy Toh </p>

 <p><a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=1040612">Find out more here</a>.</p>